Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models

-Fortunately, the recent emergence of diffusion models \cite{sohl2015deep,song2019generative,ho2020denoising} offers a general and principled way to bring the entire arsenal of deep learning architectures, without issues such as network restrictions (as required for invertibility in normalising flows) or difficult minimax optimisation problems (as required for GANs).
-In this paper, we demonstrate the advantages of diffusion probabilistic models for audio-driven 3D human motion generation.
-Our concrete contributions are: \begin{itemize} \item We pioneer diffusion models for audio-driven human motion generation, specifically gestures and dance, using Conformers (\cref{sec:method}). \item We demonstrate style control with the proposed approach using classifier-free guidance to adjust the strength of the stylistic expression (\cref{sec:experiments}). \item We make available a new dataset with audio and high-quality 3D motion capture from diverse genres of dance (\cref{ssec:dance-experiments}). \item We describe and demonstrate how to leverage product-of-experts ensembles of diffusion models for tasks such as interpolation (\cref{sec:interpolation}). \end{itemize} Experiments confirm that the proposed approach outperforms leading baseline systems on several datasets in gesture generation, and furthermore is capable of distinctive and adjustable expression of different motion styles.
+Fortunately, the recent emergence of diffusion models \cite{sohl2015deep,song2019generative,ho2020denoising} offers a general and principled way to learn arbitrary probability distributions using the entire arsenal of deep learning architectures, without issues such as network restrictions (as required for invertibility in normalising flows) or difficult minimax optimisation problems (as required for GANs).
+In this paper, we demonstrate the advantages of diffusion probabilistic models for generating high-quality, audio-driven 3D human motion.
+Our concrete contributions are: \begin{itemize} \item We pioneer diffusion models for audio-driven human motion generation, specifically gestures and dance, using Conformers (\cref{sec:method}). \item We demonstrate style control with the proposed approach, using classifier-free guidance to adjust the strength of the stylistic expression (\cref{sec:experiments}). \item We make available a new dataset with audio and high-quality 3D motion capture from diverse genres of dance (\cref{ssec:dance-experiments}). \item We describe and demonstrate how to leverage product-of-experts ensembles of diffusion models for tasks such as interpolation (\cref{sec:interpolation}). \end{itemize} Experiments confirm that the proposed approach outperforms leading baseline systems on multiple datasets in gesture generation and dance, and furthermore is capable of distinctive and adjustable expression of different motion styles.
 For code, data, and pre-trained systems, please see \href{https://www.speech.kth.se/research/listen-denoise-action/}{speech.kth.se/research/listen-denoise-action/}.